kazurayam/mitmproxy-lesson/docs/index.md

 -   The `mitmproxy` and `mitmdump` proxy listens to the IP port #8080 as default.

 -   If you want `mitmdump` command to save a HAR file on exit, you need to specify `"--set hardump=filepath"` parameter on startup.
 See <https://www.mitmproxy.org/posts/har-support/> for detail.
 Warning: the *filepath* should NOT contain any whitespace character.
 For exmaple, `"--set hardump=my har file.har"` would not work.
 Unfortunately, the `mitmpdump` command does not understand quotations like `"--set hardump='my har file.har'"`.

+-   You can start the proxy process by calling `proxy.start()`

+-   You want the browser to talk to the proxy which is running at the host `120.0.0.1` with IP port number 8080.

+-   With `options.setAcceptInsecureCert(true)`, self-signed or otherwise invalid certificates will be implicitly trusted by the browser on navigation.
+See <https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/acceptInsecureCerts>

+-   You can start broser by calling `driver.start()`.
+See <https://chromedriver.chromium.org/capabilities>

+-   Now we navigate to the URL as target

+-   We expect to get one or more InterceptedMessage

+-   The sample code just convert the messages into string and print it into a file.
+But we can consume the captured messages in any way we want.
+For example, filter them, count them, transform them.

+-   When halted, the `mitmdump` wil save a HAR file into the specified location.